Jannissss/direct-ssh/README.md

 ## Installation of USBMOUNT

 USBMOUNT is a simple service that automatically mounts USB drives when connected.
-This is needed for the script to finde the `DIRECT.SSH` file on connected USB drives.
+This is needed for the script to find the `DIRECT.SSH` file on connected USB drives.

 1. `gh repo clone rbrito/usbmount`
 2. `cd usbmount`